bskrainka/bskrainka.github.io/events.md

 #   Conferences

-*   I am on the program committee of the Second Workshop at the intersection of [Graph Algorithms and Machine Learning](http://hpc.pnl.gov/graml) (GraML):
+*   I am on the program committee of the Second Workshop on the intersection of [Graph Algorithms and Machine Learning](http://hpc.pnl.gov/graml) (GraML):
     -   The conference is co-located with IPDPS '18 in Vancouver, Canada.
     -   GraML will be held on May 25, 2018